vincentcasseau/vincentcasseau.github.io/how-tos-cfd-monitoring-post-processing.md

 grep lowerWall log.hy2Foam
 ```

-Alternatively, use the dedicated monitoring script given in the <dirname>gnuplot/</dirname> folder, called _monitorIntegratedWallHeatFlux_ replacing _#patchName_ by the name of the wall patch.
+Alternatively, use the dedicated monitoring script given in the <dirname>gnuplot/</dirname> folder, called _monitorIntegratedWallHeatFlux_, and replace _#patchName_ by the name of the wall patch.

 ```c++
 set output "gnuplot/integratedWallHeatFlux.eps"